wincentbalin/WhiteboardCleaner/README.md

 ## Set default option

-Rename `imagescaler` to `imagescaler -w 1024` to scale image files to width of 1024 px.
+Rename `imagescaler` to `imagescaler -w 1024` (in Windows to `imagescaler -w 1024 ` with space character in the end) to scale image files to width of 1024 px.
 You can execute scaling by

 ```
 imagescaler\ -w\ 1024 image1.png